ManojChandran/go-datastructure/03_String/README.md

 # STRING
-A string is a slice of bytes in Go.
+A string is an immutable sequence of bytes.
 Strings can be created by enclosing a set of characters inside double quotes " ".

-Delcaring String
+# Delcaring String
 ```go
 	var fname string
 	fname = "MANOJ"